More than half of the world's countries are contaminated by explosive remnants of war, including landmines and cluster munitions.

 These weapons can lie dormant for many years, claiming victims long after a conflict has ended.
 They are a significant cause of disability, instilling fear in whole communities, deepening poverty and acting as a lethal barrier to development.

 Faced with the devastation caused by antipersonnel landmines and cluster munitions, Humanity & Inclusion realized that medical care alone would not be enough.
-We therefore made a commitment to work on all levels to help mine victims and their communities lead independent lives.
+We therefore made a commitment to work on all levels to help survivors of mine incidents and their communities lead independent lives.

 Crises in Yemen and beyond